 “SUP Yoga offers an intense workout for the mind, body and spirit with an increased intensity which outperforms land yoga.”

 Standup paddle boarding can be calming and meditative, but also exhilarating and an intense workout for the mind, body and spirit.
 Our friend Helen at San Diego Paddle Yoga practiced a vinyasa power SUP Yoga sequence which lasted about an hour.
 With an energetic yoga flow, you can burn anywhere between 416 to 540 calories in an hour.
 Go ahead, have that extra extra large green smoothie.
 We won’t tell.

 “At a typical casual paddling pace, you’ll burn about twice the calories you’d burn on a moderate paced walk.”

-*Now use these numbers as a base rule of thumb and throw in some variables like choppy water, paddling into a headwind and riding waves on your paddle board and you could add 100’s more Calories burned per hour to the above estimates.
+Now use these numbers as a basic rule of thumb – and throw in some variables like choppy water, paddling into a headwind and riding waves on your paddle board – and you could potentially add hundreds more calories burned per hour to the above estimates.

-As you’ve seen SUPing can burn a lot of calories compared to other sports and will also build good muscle.
-The main muscle groups that are being activated during a paddle are your mid back muscles (latissimus Dorsi), Shoulders (deltoids), Arms (triceps & biceps) and abs.
-Paddle Boarding is an all-body workout which has more than just the physical rewards, it can also restore your balance and calms your spirit.
-At the end of the day getting out on the paddle board can be a walk in the park or a high intensity full body workout.
-Either way a day on the water paddle boarding beats the gym anytime, so what are you waiting for – Shop our selection of Paddle Boards and start dropping those calories!
+Paddle boarding is an all-over body workout, which has more than just physical rewards.
+It can also restore your balance and calm your spirit.
+At the end of the day, getting out on the paddle board can be a walk in the park – or a high intensity, full body workout.
+Either way, a day on the water paddle boarding beats the gym anytime.
+So, what are you waiting for?
+Shop our selection of Paddle Boards and start dropping those calories!